 Wireless networking is a must in the 21st century, but yet not all computers come pre-installed with a wireless networking card.
-Or it could be the issue of your current wireless networking card becoming out of date with the widespread adoption of the 802.11ac Wi-Fi standard that can offer up to 1733Mbps using the 5Ghz frequency band.
-Either way, we’re going to show you how to install a wireless networking card on your PC - it’s a straight forward process and shouldn’t take any more than 10-15 minutes.
+We’re going to show you how to install a wireless networking card on your PC - it’s a straight forward process and shouldn’t take any more than 10-15 minutes.

 How to install a wireless networking card